Ash Grove bus garage: 2000s

 Ash Grove re-opened again in 2000 for use by the London Buses company East Thames Buses which took over the former Harris Bus routes after that company ran into financial difficulties.
 East Thames Buses later moved to new premises at Mandela Way.
 CT Plus used the garage yard to house its routes won in the London area.

 Arriva London used the depot as the base for their new Mercedes-Benz Citaro articulated buses for route 38 following the conversion from AEC Routemasters in November 2005.
 This has ended following the route's conversion back to double-deck operation, but routes 78 and 168 have been transferred to operate from the garage.

-2020s

-On 24 February 2024, Arriva London vacated their buses and their only route allocated to this garage from the premises.
-This was due to route 254 transferring to Stamford Hill garage.
+In 2022, CT Plus's part of Ash Grove depot was sold to Stagecoach London as part of CT Plus selling their London operations.

 Industrial relations

 The garage has suffered from a number of industrial relations difficulties in its history.
 In 1991, London Forest won a group of eleven tendered routes in the Walthamstow area on the basis of very low prices.
 This led to the company proposing a pay cut of around 18% to all staff, which saw staff at all of its four garages strike.
 Following these events the company was wound up and the garage closed.

 In June 2008, forty CT Plus employees based at the garage protested against the dismissal of a shop steward who had refused to drive a bus with a health and safety defect.
 October 2010 saw strike action by CT Plus workers in a dispute over pay, although most services were not disrupted significantly.